Logical limit laws for minor-closed classes of graphs: Introduction

 The second class for which we can determine the closure of the set of limiting probabilities of $\MSO$ sentences is the class of planar graphs.
 To describe the results, we need the exponential generating function corresponding to a class of graphs $\Gcal$, which is defined as $G(z) = \sum_{n=0}^\infty |\Gcal_n|\frac{z^n}{n!}$.

 \begin{theorem} If $\Gcal$ is the class of planar graphs and $G_n\in_u\Gcal_n$ then the set

-is the union of 108 disjoint intervals that all have exactly the same length, which is approximately $5\cdot 10^{-6}$.
-The endpoints of these intervals are given explicitly in Theorem~\ref{thm:planarclosure} below in terms of $\rho$ and $G(\rho)$, where $G(z)$ is the exponential generating function for planar graphs, and $\rho$ is its radius of convergence (see details in Section~\ref{sec:planarlimits}). \end{theorem}
+is the union of 108 disjoint intervals that all have exactly the same length, which is approximately $5.39\cdot 10^{-6}$.
+The endpoints of these intervals are given explicitly in Theorem~\ref{thm:planarclosure} in terms of $\rho$ and $G(\rho)$, where $G(z)$ is the exponential generating function for the set of planar graphs, and $\rho$ is its radius of convergence (see details in Section~\ref{sec:planarlimits}). \end{theorem}

 Until now we have dealt with addable minor-closed classes and graphs embeddable on a fixed surface, which in view of Theorems~\ref{thm:surface01} and~\ref{thm:surfaceconv} (see also the results we list in Section~\ref{sec:preliminariesonminorclosedclasses}) behave rather similarly to planar graphs.
 It is thus natural to ask to which extent our results can be expected to carry over to the non-addable case.
 Random graphs from several non-addable classes have recently been investigated in~\cite{arXiv:1303.3836v1} and the results in that paper demonstrate that they can display behaviour very different from the addable case.
 In Section~\ref{sec:nonaddable}, we analyse three examples of non-addable graph classes from the logical limit laws point of view; and the results there are in stark contrast with the results on addable graph classes.